Mitt Romney dog incident: Family response

 Ann Romney, Mitt Romney's wife, has stated that the news media exaggerated the severity of the incident, and compared traveling in the roof-top dog carrier to riding a motorcycle or riding in the bed of a pickup truck.

-During an April 2012 interview with ABC News, Diane Sawyer asked the Romney about Seamus and the road trip, and if he would ever do it again.
+During an April 2012 interview with ABC News, Diane Sawyer asked the Romneys about Seamus and the road trip, and if he would ever do it again.
 Romney offered, "He loves it, it's his favorite."
 During the same interview, Ann Romney attributed Seamus' troubles to eating turkey off the table.
 Romney stated that he loved his dog.

 Other responses

-In 2007, it was reported that Ingrid Newkirk, president of the People for the Ethical Treatment of Animals (PETA), criticized Romney about this incident.
+In 2007, Ingrid Newkirk, president of the People for the Ethical Treatment of Animals (PETA), criticized Romney for the incident.
 Responding to PETA, Romney said, "my dog likes fresh air".

 Newkirk has elaborated (speaking for herself rather than for PETA) that the Seamus incident irritates her because "there are far more serious issues to talk about" regarding the mistreatment of animals.

-In 2012, post Dogs Against Romney protest outside the Westminister Dog show, MacArthur Animal Hospital's Dr. Rawstrom was contacted by Slate about the plausibility of the Romney's claim Seamus just had to poop in his crate.
+In 2012, after a Dogs Against Romney protest outside the Westminster Kennel Club Dog Show, MacArthur Animal Hospital's Dr. Rawstrom was contacted by Slate about the plausibility of the Romneys' claim Seamus just had to poop in his crate.
 "They (dogs) prefer clean environments; that’s why one principle of crate training is to give them a space large enough to move around in but small enough that they don’t want to defecate inside.”
 She added Seamus' loose stool was likely indicative of "high levels of stress."

 During the 2012 U.S. Republican presidential primaries, candidate Newt Gingrich aired an anti-Romney attack ad that featured the story.
 While appearing on the ABC show This Week, Republican candidate Rick Santorum stated, "As far as Seamus the dog ... the issues of character are important in this election.
 We need to look at all those issues and make a determination as to whether that's the kind of person [Romney] you want to be president of the United States."
-Santorum's view was at odds with that of Bill Wasik, senior editor of Wired Magazine: "Yet looking back on the Seamus Romney story today, what is most striking is its forgettability, how indistinguishable it seems in retrospect from the idiots' parade of meaningless stories that came to define the [2008] campaign."
+Santorum's view was at odds with that of Bill Wasik, senior editor of Wired: "Yet looking back on the Seamus Romney story today, what is most striking is its forgettability, how indistinguishable it seems in retrospect from the idiots' parade of meaningless stories that came to define the [2008] campaign."

 Journalists Mike Allen and Evan Thomas assert that Romney did nothing unusual: "Overlooked in the clucking over the incident is the fact that the dog was in a crate, probably little different from the dog kennels used to transport animals in the cold-storage compartments of airplanes.
 Romney had erected a barrier to shield the family pet from the wind.
 Romney, the family man, heading to the lake, didn't seem heartless at the time.
 But politics is a heartless business."